-‘Days Of Our Lives’ Spoilers: John Black Returns To Salem Again – Find Out When John And Marlena Reunite
+‘Days Of Our Lives’ Spoilers: John Black Returns To Salem Again — Find Out When John And Marlena Reunite

-Days Of Our Lives fans were happy when John Black (Drake Hogestyn) finally reappeared a few weeks ago.
+Days of Our Lives fans were happy when John Black (Drake Hogestyn) finally reappeared a few weeks ago.
 However, just as suddenly as he came back, John was gone.
 When will viewers see him reunite with Marlena Evans (Deidre Hall) again?
 It turns out he will be coming back to Salem again very soon.

 DOOL spoilers are ahead.
 Do not continue reading unless you want to know details about what is coming up on the long-running soap opera.